Rhizomes of spicy ginger stood majestically amongst the vegetables.

 “Hindi naman totoo ‘yun.
 Sa panahon ngayon, lagi nang inihahanda ‘yung chicken sa New Year,” said Jeric.

 2. Myth: Don’t serve fruits with black seeds as these will bring bad fortune.

 The Chua brothers said that the color of a fruit’s seed will never determine your fortune.

 3. Myth: Serving shrimps and prawns during Media Noche brings bad luck for these are known to be bottom dwellers.

 The brothers said that prawns symbolize prosperity and good health.

+Gerard and Jeric reminded the public not to be overly attached to traditions.
 “Para sa amin, hindi naman talaga importante na sundin iyon.
 Basta sama-sama buong pamilya at may nakakain ay sasagana naman for the next year,” Gerard ended.